openedx-unsupported/devstack/README.rst

 The performance improvements provided by `cached consistency mode for volume mounts`_ introduced in Docker CE Edge 17.04 are still not good enough.
-It's possible that the "delegated" consistency mode will be enough to no longer need docker-sync, but this feature doesn't appear to have been fully implemented yet (as of Docker 17.06.0-ce-rc2, "delegated" behaves the same as "cached").
+It's possible that the "delegated" consistency mode will be enough to no longer need docker-sync, but this feature hasn't been fully implemented yet (as of Docker 17.06.0-ce, "delegated" behaves the same as "cached").
+There is a GitHub issue which explains the `current status of implementing delegated consistency mode`_.

 .. _Docker Compose: https://docs.docker.com/compose/